harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 The public IP of the host where the service is deployed.

-If you use this variable in a Pipeline, such as in a Shell script step, Harness will apply the script to all target instances.
+If you use this variable in a pipeline, such as in a Shell script step, Harness will apply the script to all target instances.
 You do not have to loop through instances in your script.

 ### Triggers